IBM/SalesEnablement-test-repo/docs/VCF/Provisioning.md

 21. Click **Click to Scroll**.

-Application Virtual Networks (AVNs) and Management overlay networks define the prefixes to use on the NSX overlay on the management cluster on consolidated and standard architecture using management Tier 0 gateway.
-Workload overlay networks define the prefixes used on the NSX overlay on the workload cluster on the standard architecture using workload Tier 0 gateways.
-The automation will create the necessary Virtual Private Cloud (VPC) prefixes and VPC routes to enable routed connectivity from the VCF VPC and other connected networks through IBM Cloud interconnectivity services (Direct Link and Transit Gateway).
+Application Virtual Networks (AVNs) and Management overlay networks define the prefixes to use on the NSX overlay on the management cluster using the management Tier 0 gateway.
+Workload overlay networks define the prefixes that are used on the NSX overlay on the workload cluster on the standard architecture by using workload Tier 0 gateways.
+The automation creates the necessary Virtual Private Cloud (VPC) prefixes and VPC routes to enable routed connectivity from the VCF VPC and other connected networks through IBM Cloud interconnectivity services (Direct Link and Transit Gateway).

 ![](_attachments/AVNarchitecture.png)